Updated: Jul 30

 What Does CBD Feel Like?

-This can be a tricky question to answer, because CBD isn't supposed to give you a psychoactive effect.
+This can be a tricky question to answer, because CBD isn't supposed to have a psychoactive effect.
+With hemp-derived CBD, there is no sensation of "getting high" (precisely one of the reasons some people prefer it).
 Everyone's body chemistry is different, which means some individuals will feel more noticeable effects than others.
-If you take a small amount of CBD (5mg), you most likely won't feel anything.
 In general, CBD may make you feel more relaxed or more at ease.
+With topicals, you may notice a tingling, or sustained feeling of warmth around the area you rub it on.
+It's also common that if you take a small amount of CBD (5mg), you most likely won't feel any significant, immediate effects.

 How Long Does CBD Last?

 The effects of CBD will typically last anywhere from 2-6 hours, depending on how much you have taken.
 It will vary upon your metabolism as well, but in general it will start slow and come on strong.
 When you are first starting out, it is a good idea to take less than you think you need.
 If you haven't eaten much that day, you might have a much stronger effect than you are use to.
 Less is often more.